 Anna S. Pruitt, PhD

-Community Psychologist, Interim Director | Office for Poverty Research & Action | Social Science Research Institute | University of Hawaii at Manoa | Honolulu, H.I.
+Interim Director | Office for Poverty Research & Action | Social Science Research Institute | University of Hawaiʻi at Mānoa | Honolulu, H.I.

 Lanikai, HI